Skip to main content

 Options marked with a redstar.png are required.

 • apiurl=https://<server>/<instancename>/idapi2 The URL to the Bravura Privilege API web service.
 Edit the value to suit your environment.
-An empty url means do local connection.
+An empty URL means do a local connection.

 • proxy= A proxy to use when accessing the API SOAP Service (idapisoap) endpoint.
 If omitted, uses the default proxy from environment variables on Unix/Linux system or the proxy settings in user registry on Windows.
 If empty, disables all proxy use.